nicolacave/capstone_1/README.md

-# Housing amd Accessibility in the United States
+# Housing and Accessibility in the United States